Here are a few common terms you’ll want to be familiar with while you’re shopping around at car insurance comparison sites.

 Act of God: An accident or event that happens in extraordinary circumstances that could not have been foreseen.
 For example any damage caused by a storm would fall under the Act of God umbrella.

-Applicant: Someone who applies for a credit, or other financial product.
+Applicant: Someone who applies for something such as car insurance or finance.

-Arbitration: A process by which two disputing parties come to a suitable conclusion.
+Arbitration: A process by which two or more parties use an arbitrator to resolve a dispute.

-Benefits: The money paid out to a claimant by the Insurance company.
+Benefit: The money paid out to a claimant by an insurance company.

 Cancellation Clause: A condition of the contract whereby the Insurer or the Insured can cancel a policy before the expiration date.

-Claim: Notification to an insurance company that a payment is due.
+Claim: Notification to an insurance company that a payment is being sought.

-Cooling Off Period: The time period in which a personal may cancel the agreement without incurring any penalty.
+Cooling Off Period: Having just taken out the likes of a car insurance policy it is the time period in which a person may change their mind and cancel the policy without incurring any penalty.

-Cover: Describes the risk that your insurance policy protects you against.
+Cover: Describes the risks that your insurance policy protects you against.

-Direct debits: A payment method that once sets up to pay bills automatically.
+Direct debits: A payment method that allows you to pay bills automatically from your bank account.

 Excess: Applies to an insurance claim.
 Simply the first part of any claim that must be covered by yourself.

-Exclusions: Instances and possessions that are not covered by your insurance policy.
+Exclusions: Things that are not covered by your insurance policy.

-Insurance Group: Insurance groups are a method used by Insurers to assess the risk of a particular vehicle.
-This numbers from 1-20 with the higher risk vehicles such as a Ferrari belonging to Group 20.
+Insurance Group: Insurance groups are a method used by car insurance companies to help assess the risk of a particular vehicle.
+This numbers from 1-50 with 1 being the lowest risk and 50 being the highest risk.

-Policy exclusions: This is when you are not covered by your normal insurance policy.
+Policy exclusions: Something that is not covered by your insurance policy.